-At this time of the year, the weather can make it difficult to want to get out the door and go for a run.
+At this time of year, the weather can make it difficult to want to get out the door and go for a run.
 Should we find the motivation to head out, the wind, rain or dark can then make that run so uncomfortable we begin to question why we even bothered.
+If this sounds familiar to you, here are our tips for running in autumn and winter.

+Running in autumn and winter can be tough.
 With a bit of forward planning and some sensible clothing choices, however, there is no reason why the worst of the autumn and winter weather should hold us back.
-Read on for our tips on how to run well, despite the howling winds, torrential rain, and long, dark nights.
+You may even find you learn to enjoy running through howling winds, torrential rain, and long, dark nights.

 High winds offer two challenges.